therealizzi/earworm/README.md

 As the team was scoping the work, we began by researching topics that were of interest to us individually.
 Those early discussions resulted in a natural work-flow, as we began to organize ourselves for the technical build-out of EarWorm.
 It went like this:

 From the onset, <strong>Bryan</strong> was interested in music players and Materialize.
-When the music players didn't pan out (due to issues out of our control), Bryan doubled-down on the Materialize scope and began to dig into the Wikipedia API.
+When the music players didn't pan out (due to issues out of our control), Bryan doubled-down on the Materialize scope and began to dig into the Wikipedia and last-FM APIs.

 Pursuing his interests in live concerts, <strong>Raf</strong> took on the BandsInTown interface, and contacted the company by email to request API access.
 Once granted, he coded the AJAX for the BIT API and also integrated CORS-anywhere (a critical piece of EarWorm's technology)